xebia-functional/Unwrapped/docs/SIP.md

     suspend def countryCode: String
     ```

-2. The use of compiler-desugared `Suspend` context functions or given evidence.
+2. The use of compiler-desugared `Suspend` context functions or given/using evidence.
     ```scala
     def countryCode: Suspend ?=> String
     ```